Eddio0141/UniTAS/README.md

 - Movie frame count on screen (also very important and funny)
 - New Framebulk instance not warning or throwing with FrameCount being 0 or too high than int max
 - Fix virtual cursor
-- Objects like Plugin and UnityASyncHandler needs to be made sure to not be destroyed or cloned (BepInEx.cfg can fix this problem most likely)
+- Plugin needs to be made sure to not be destroyed or cloned
 - Brute forcer
 - Lua and other scripting methods?
-- System.Random
-  - [ ] System.Random.GenerateSeed check if consistent generation
-  - [ ] System.Random.GenerateGlobalSeed check if consistent generation
 - Movie needs to store additional information of recorded pc such as whats in CultureInfo
 - Movie matching unity version and checks for that version such as keycode
 - Movie matching game name?
 - Movie store game version
-- Input legacy system KeyCode
-  - [ ] 3.5.1-3.5.5: has everything except below
-  - [ ] 4.0-4.6: adds LeftCommand, RightCommand
-  - [ ] 5.0-2018.2: adds Joystick5Button0 all the way to Joystick8Button19
-  - [ ] 2018.3-2021.1: adds Percent, LeftCurlyBracket, Pipe, RightCurlyBracket, Tilde
-  - [x] 2021.2-2022.2: adds LeftMeta, RightMeta
-  - [ ] 2023.1: adds WheelUp, WheelDown
 - Movie can set window focus

 # Notes for myself